 Will copay/deductible/coinsurance be waved for all telehealth services?

-From March 31, 2020 until June 18, 2020, we are waiving copay and coinsurance fees for outpatient behavioral health telehealth visits with a network provider.
-For other forms of care, or if you choose an out-of-network provider, a copay or coinsurance fee may apply.
+From March 31, 2020 until September 30, 2020, Optum is waiving copay and coinsurance fees for outpatient behavioral health telehealth services provided to UnitedHealthcare members by an Optum in-network provider.
+For inpatient, residential, or other non-outpatient services, or if you choose an out-of-network provider, a copay or coinsurance fee may apply.
 However, during the COVID-19 crisis some health plans and employers may temporarily waive these fees.

 Can I use my HSA to pay for therapy appointments?